diriano/labbces/content/authors/vrossi/_index.md

 - Grad Students
 ---

-Veruscar is a Master student at PPG - Ciências at the Center for Nuclear Energy in Agriculture, University of São Paulo
+Verusca is a Master student at PPG - Ciências at the Center for Nuclear Energy in Agriculture, University of São Paulo